ibukye/CW2025/README.md

     16. Added `holdBrickPanel` and `holdBrickRectangle` for the hold feature
     17. Implemented `displayHoldBrick()` method
     18. Modified `refreshBrick()` to call `displayHoldBrick(brick.getHoldBrickData())` to render the hold piece
+    19. Added `onShowKeybindings()` to show the pop-up with current keybindings
-  - Reason : To ensure SRP and Separation of Concern, and to implement new UI features (Ghost Piece, Multiple Next Bricks, Sounds, Level Up Notification, High Score display, Hold Piece Display)
+  - Reason : To ensure SRP and Separation of Concern, and to implement new UI features (Ghost Piece, Multiple Next Bricks, Sounds, Level Up Notification, High Score display, Hold Piece Display, Keybindings)

 - com.comp2042.view.InputEventListener (Interface)
   - Changes